To access a copy of the 2021-2022 Parent Handbook click HERE

 Attached is a Parent Financial Agreement.
 This agreement must be signed by all persons responsible for financial payments for the student enrolled.
 On this agreement, tuition is divided by the following:

-All tuition payments are due to the Preschool on the FIRST day of preschool each month.
-As a convenience for our parents, the yearly tuition rate has been equally divided into EIGHT installments although the number of days a student attends preschool per month may vary.
-Tuition will be collected in eight monthly installments.
-October - May payments may be in the form of a check or Electronically (Quickbooks).
+All tuition payments are due to the Preschool on the FIRST day of each month.
+As a convenience for our parents, the yearly tuition rate has been equally divided into NINE installments although the number of days a student attends preschool per month may vary.
+Tuition will be collected in nine monthly installments.
+September-May tuition payments are made through Electronic payments via Quickbooks.
 We are a non-profit organization, and the amount we charge each month is the amount needed to meet all of our financial obligations.
 We appreciate your promptness in paying tuition.

 Please Note: A $10.00 per day late fee will accrue up to Day 5.
 If you have not paid by the 5th day of the month including late fees, your child will not be able to attend until payment is made.
-If full payment plus late fees is not secured by the 10th day of the month, you have forfeited enrollment for your child.
 Calling the Preschool Office is important if you have a financial hardship to discuss.

 It is NOT recommended families pay for the full year upfront.
 If this is your preferred method of payment, refunds will not be granted if the school has to close due to the pandemic.

-New this year: Tuition invoices will be emailed 10 days prior to the tuition due date.
+Tuition invoices will be emailed 5-8 days prior to the tuition due date.
 How to set up the Electronic Payments will be outlined in the first payment process.
 It is recommended families use the Electronic Payment Plan through Quickbooks.
 This is an easy, effective and contactless method of payment.
-We insist on having minimal contact with you during arrival and dismissal, therefore electronic payment is best.
-If a check is necessary, it must be sealed in a plastic bag in your child’s backpack.
+If a check is necessary, it must be sealed in an envelope in your child’s backpack.
 Notify us that the check is in the backpack.
 NO CASH.

 Because staff salaries and daily operational costs remain the same each month, we are unable to grant tuition refunds for absences.